vanilla-music/vanilla/README.md

 Vanilla Music
 =====================
-Note: This project is not available from the google playstore after some troll managed to convince google to remove the project from the playstore.
-You can still compile it yourself or install it using [F-Droid](https://f-droid.org).
-It is unlikely that Vanilla Music will ever re-appear in the playstore.

-Vanilla Music player is an MP3/OGG/FLAC/PCM player for Android with the following features:
+Vanilla Music player is a GPLv3 licensed MP3/OGG/FLAC/PCM player for Android with the following features:
 * multiple playlist support
 * grouping by artist, album or genre
 * plain filesystem browsing